THANK YOU TO OUR GENEROUS SPONSORS!

 **Strobe lighting effects will be used briefly during this performance.
 Patrons that may suffer from epilepsy & other visual light stimulation please be advised.

-Created and Choreographed/Directed by: Karyn Andrasko and Serena Webb
+Created and Choreographed by: Karyn Andrasko and Serena Webb

 Music by: Pyotr Ilyich Tchaikovsky